 The Company may be involved in legal matters arising in the ordinary course of business including matters involving proprietary technology.
 While management believes that such matters are currently insignificant, matters arising in the ordinary course of business for which the Company is or could become involved in litigation may have a material adverse effect on its business and financial condition of comprehensive loss.

 Employment Agreements

-As of September 30, 2022, the Company had employment agreements in place with three of its key executives.
-These executive employment agreements provide, among other things, for the payment of up to twelve months of severance compensation for terminations under certain circumstances.
-With respect to these agreements, at September 30, 2022, aggregated annual salaries would be \$775,000 and potential severance payments to these key executives would be \$775,000 if triggered.
+The Company has employment agreements in place with two of its key executives.
+These executive employment agreements provide, among other things, for the payment of up to eighteen months of severance compensation for terminations under certain circumstances.